Alumni of the lab

 Melinda Van Kerckvoorde

 Melinda was awarded a BSCB Summer Studentship to come to the lab to explore how cilia content with cell cycle but 2020 had other plans!
 Instead she worked with Pleasantine and Richard Mort (Lancaster) to develop new scripts for image analysis of Arl13bCerulean-Fucci2a biosensor, which we are writing up as a Methods chapter.
-She is off to Cambridge to study for a MPhil in Developmental Biology.
+She is currently working in industy in venture capital.